cython/cython/docs/src/reference/language_basics.rst

  * Has no way of reporting a Python exception to it's caller.
  * Will only print a warning message and the exception is ignored.

-* Inorder to propagate exceptions like this to it's caller, you need to declare an exception value for it.
+* In order to propagate exceptions like this to it's caller, you need to declare an exception value for it.
 * There are three forms of declaring an exception for a C compiled program.

  * First::